Darius3133/Psychoropell/README.md

 # Psychoropell
-This is a very harmless/safe gdi trojan.
+This is a very harmless/safe gdi trojan that I made.
 Enjoy!